ArtifexSoftware/ghostpdl/doc/src/Ghostscript-Office.rst

 Licensing
 ------------------------------------------------------

-If you are interested in using :title:`Ghostscript Enterprise`, please contact our sales team to discuss a commercial license.
+If you are interested in using :title:`Ghostscript Office`, please contact our sales team to discuss a commercial license.
 Each :title:`Artifex` commercial license is crafted based on your individual use case.

 .. raw:: html

-   <button class="cta orange" onclick="window.location='https://artifex.com/contact/ghostscript-inquiry.php?utm_source=rtd-ghostscript&utm_medium=rtd&utm_content=cta-button'">CONTACT US</button>
+   <button class="cta orange" onclick="window.location='https://artifex.com/contact/ghostscript?utm_source=rtd-ghostscript&utm_medium=rtd&utm_content=cta-button'">CONTACT US</button>
    <p></p>